GovAlta/ui-components/.gitlab/contribution_guidelines/contributing_feature.md

     https://gitlab.gov.ab.ca/dio/core/ui-components/-/issues

-    Take a second to search the existing components and feature requests to see if this feature is already implemented or requested, use the label _Feature_ to search.
+    Take a second to search the existing components and feature requests to see if this feature is already implemented or requested, use the label _feature_ to search.
 Add a feature request, use the label _Feature_.
 Once the feature request is created someone on the component team will create a backlog item.

 2. ___Create a branch for your work.___